California native planting – 7 ideas for drought-tolerant flora

 The California poppy is a remarkably drought-tolerant annual and can thrive in challenging situations, preferring a full-sun location and well-draining soil.

-As a wildflower, it will happily self-sow around the yard and is relatively easy to grow from seed.
+As a wildflower, it will happily self-sow around the yard and learning how to harvest California poppy seeds is relatively easy.
 If you are looking for a flowering annual that needs little water and will flower all summer long, then the Californian poppy is ideal.

 California poppy seeds are available from Burpee.